dp1310/hub-eclipse-plugin/README.md

-# hub-eclipse-plugin
+# Hub Eclipse
-Black Duck Hub Eclipse plugin
+This is currently in development.
+Please check back soon for 1.0.0 release.